shiftkey-labs/Shiftkey-GenAI-Hacks/README.md

-# ShiftKey x CSS x WiTS Hackathon
+# ShiftKey Labs GenAI Hackathon

 ![Generative AI Hackathon](https://shiftkeylabs.ca/wp-content/uploads/2023/10/Alt-2-3.png)

+Welcome to the ShiftKey x CSS x WiTS Generative AI Hackathon!
+This unique event is designed for tech enthusiasts eager to contribute to the field of healthcare using Generative AI, with a special focus on UN SDG 3 - Good Health and Wellbeing.

 ## Generative AI (Artificial Intelligence)